lklok66/ice/distribution/src/sl/README-bin.txt

 Introduction
 ======================================================================

 This binary distribution contains the binaries of Ice for Silverlight.
-The following components are included in this
-distribution:
+The following components are included in this distribution:

-* The Ice for Silverlight core runtime assembly (bin\sl\Ice.dll) and assemblies for Ice services (bin\sl\IceGrid.dll, bin\sl\IcePatch2.dll, bin\sl\IceStorm.dll and bin\sl\Glacier2.dll).
+* The Ice for Silverlight core run-time assembly (bin\sl\Ice.dll) and assemblies for Ice services (bin\sl\IceGrid.dll, bin\sl\IcePatch2.dll, bin\sl\IceStorm.dll and bin\sl\Glacier2.dll).

 * The Ice for Silverlight policy server:

   - for .NET 3.5 (bin\policyserver.exe)
   - for .NET Compact Framework (bin\cf\policyserver.exe)

-* The Ice for Visual Studio Add-in plugin with Ice for Silverlight support (vsaddin\IceVisualStudioAddin-VS2010.dll).
+* The Ice for Visual Studio Add-in with Ice for Silverlight support (vsaddin\IceVisualStudioAddin-VS2010.dll).

 * Sample programs (see below).